Lafayette Elementary

 Hello Lafayette!

-If you have any questions, please email me at sapayne@seattleschools.org
+If you have any questions about the concerts, please email me at sapayne@seattleschools.org

--Mr. Payne
+Mr. Payne

 graphic of figures playing sports